 Bitcoin is a form of decentralized digital currency (AKA cryptocurrency) that allows people to transact with one another online.
 Without the need for centralized financial institutions, like banks.

 And since its inception in 2009, it has made numerous millionaires.
-So you can make money with Bitcoin and there is real training out there that shows you how to trade cryptocurrency legitimately.
+So it is possible to make money with Bitcoin and there is real training out there that shows you how to trade cryptocurrency legitimately.
 Just as there is training that shows you how to trade regular currency.

 What we have here is a scam site that is luring unsuspecting people into depositing funds into a brokerage they are affiliated with.
 And they are using all sorts of sketchy tactics to do this.

-It’s very similar to other sites I’ve reviewed like the Crypto Genius (review) which is virtually the same site, it just uses a different name.
+It’s very similar to other sites I’ve come across like Crypto Genius which is virtually the same site, it just uses a different name.

 How Does It Work?

-According to the bitcoinedge.co website, there are three steps involved in making money with this trading app/ software:
+According to the Bitcoin Edge website, there are three steps involved in making money with this trading app/ software: